airKlizz/go-interview-2/README.md

 ### Vocabulary

-We can continue building the application and now see how to controlle the bulb.
-If we think our application following the hexagonal architecture, the light interface is a driven port and the Shelly MQTT implementation of it is an adapter.
-We now need a driving port to controlle the light that we call `Server`:
+We can continue building the application and now see how to control the bulb.
+If we think of our application following the hexagonal architecture, the light interface is a driven port, and the Shelly MQTT implementation of it is an adapter.
+We now need a driving port to control the light, which we call `Server`:

 ```go
 type Server interface {